What the Heck are Anthropogenic Cellulose Microfibers?

 To understand how anthropogenic cellulose microfibers form, it is important to examine the full production process of two commonly used fibers: conventional cotton and bamboo rayon.
 Both undergo extensive chemical treatments, but the processes differ significantly.

-Conventional Cotton Production and Chemical Use
+Chemical Treatments in Conventional Cotton Production

 Production Step Synthetic Chemicals Used Purpose of Chemicals